smaranjitghose/streamlit_course/Module 4/Module 4.md

 #### **Introduction**

 Ever used a website where you could filter data, type something into a search bar, or click a button to see a result?
 Those little interactive components are called **widgets.** They're the magic that turns a static page into a dynamic application that responds to what you do.
 In Streamlit, widgets like buttons, sliders, text inputs, and checkboxes are your secret to building powerful, user-friendly tools.
 The moment a user interacts with a widget—say, by moving a slider or clicking a button—Streamlit automatically reruns your entire script from top to bottom.
-It's a bit like pressing a refresh button that knows what to keep and what to change.

-Let's start with the simplest and most powerful widget: the button (`st.button`).
-Just like a "Submit" or "Buy Now" button you click every day, a Streamlit button allows your users to trigger an action with a single click.
-When a user clicks a button, it briefly returns a `True` value.
-This triggers Streamlit's rerun, and your script can then check for that `True` value to execute a specific action.
-This straightforward, declarative approach is what makes building interactive apps in Streamlit so fast and intuitive.

 #### **Mini Project**